 • TN and MS OT Licensure

 Julie and her husband Todd are native Memphians.
-They have two active teenagers that keep them busy away from the office.
-She is an active member of Kirby Woods Baptist Church and sees her job of following and demonstrating Christ as her primary career and enjoys honoring Him through hand therapy.
+They have two grown children.
+She is an active member of Highpoint Church teaching women and children.
+She sees her job of following and demonstrating Christ as her primary career and enjoys honoring Him through hand therapy.
 A few of her favorite things are dinner with friends, sneak-away weekends out of town, and any time she can share with her family.